NaoMikuOshi/gainswap-eth-subgraph/README.md

-# Earnswap V2 Subgraph
+# Gainswap V2 Subgraph

-[Earnswap](https://earnswap.org/) is a decentralized protocol for automated token exchange on Ethereum.
+[Gainswap](https://gainswap.org/) is a decentralized protocol for automated token exchange on Ethereum.

-This subgraph dynamically tracks any pair created by the earnswap factory.
-It tracks of the current state of Earnswap contracts, and contains derived stats for things like historical data and USD prices.
+This subgraph dynamically tracks any pair created by the gainswap factory.
+It tracks of the current state of Gainswap contracts, and contains derived stats for things like historical data and USD prices.

 - aggregated data across pairs and tokens,
 - data on individual pairs and tokens,
 - data on transactions
 - data on liquidity providers
-- historical data on Earnswap, pairs or tokens, aggregated by day
+- historical data on Gainswap, pairs or tokens, aggregated by day

 ## Running Locally